 With a sharp pair of scissors, cut out your leaves.
 While you’re cutting, have your child paint the stick with black acrylic paint.

 Then, have your child colour the leaves with Sharpie markers.
-We chose autumn colours: red, orange, purple, brown and yellow.
+We love making art with Sharpies, and for this project, we chose autumn colours: red, orange, purple, brown and yellow.

 Don’t they look pretty already?

 Next, to make our leaves really “pop”, we outlined them with black acrylic craft paint.
 This step was really fun.